Sagelt/beyond/text/rules.md

 last breath move.
 For NPCs the GM will describe how they meet Death.

 Physical harm is measured in **damage**.
 When something takes damage it subtracts that amount from its current HP.
-For living thigns the amount of damage it causes is described by the class (for player characters) or GM rules (for NPCs).
+For living things the amount of damage it causes is described by the class (for player characters) or GM rules (for NPCs).
 Damage from sources other than living things (like a rock slide or trap) is based on these options: